truedigital/frontend/README.md

   - `modernizr-custom.js` : Generated using the build command.
 Contents of this file is dependant on the code that you write for your project.

-## Documentation

 ## Contributing

-If you wish to contribute to XXX, please read through our [contributing guidelines](#) first.
+If you wish to contribute to our front end system, please read through our [contributing guidelines](#) first.
 This will ensure that you are posting things in the proper areas, and that you are following our coding standards.

 If you **find a bug**, **have an idea** or just simply **want to ask a question**, then please use the [Issues](#) tab.